pixelfed/docs/content/en/running-pixelfed/prerequisites.md

 Before you install Pixelfed, you will need to setup a webserver with the required dependencies:

-- An HTTP server
+- A PHP-FPM server
 - An SQL database server
-- A PHP-FPM server
+- An HTTPS server
 - [Composer](https://getcomposer.org/), for PHP dependency management
 - [Git](https://git-scm.com/), for fetching updates
 - [Redis](https://redis.io/), for in-memory caching and background task queueing